There are two kinds of writers: those who like em dashes and impostors.

 0150 for an en dash.
 And that series of words was so profoundly absurd that it gave me a migraine.

-like--this.
-Or, if you want an en dash, surround a single dash with spaces between two words,
+like--this, and the app will understand you mean to insert an em dash.
+And if you want an en dash, surround a single dash with spaces between two words,

 Why doesn't Microsoft make this a system-wide setting in Windows?
 I don't know, and you should ask them, on Twitter, daily.
 Maybe they'll fix it.
 For now, though, let's check out some potential alternatives.